kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   Even if we do not introduce a new eviction type, it might be useful to explicitly set this type field, so that, in the future, clients can implement a fallback behavior if they encounter a new type they do not recognize.
+- Propose a new feature for the deployment controller that utilizes EvictionRequests to surge first and delete pods later.
+More details can be found in the [Pod Surge Example](#pod-surge-example), and the best way to track it is in a new standalone KEP.

 #### Beta